nabeel054002/medicine-application/assumptions.md

 - skipping out the part where in we handle applied and post transaction separately
 - so on validation itself we use it

+- its fine to have a body in a GET request